byWulf/apitk-header-bundle/README.md

  * @return User[]
  */
  ```
- A notice is displayed inside the swagger documentation and a new response header `x-api-deprecated-removed-at: 2018-10-09` will be sent to the client.
+ A notice is displayed inside the swagger documentation and a new response header `x-api-deprecated: deprecated` and `x-api-deprecated-removed-at: 2018-10-09` (if a date was set) will be sent to the client.

 If you want to hide a certain endpoint from the docs, use the `hideFromDocs=true` parameter in the `Deprecated` annotation.
 The corresponding action then will not be shown.